Families upset North Carolina school tells sons to cut hair before returning to school

 ROBESON COUNTY, N.C.
-(WBTW) — Some North Carolina families are upset after their sons were told by a charter school that they couldn’t return to class after spring break unless they got a haircut — which parents say is discriminatory against their Native American heritage.
+(WBTW) — Robeson County families are upset after their sons were told by a charter school in Columbus County that they couldn’t return to school after spring break unless they got a haircut — which parents say is discriminatory against their Native American heritage.

-Mia Chavis and her son Edward live in Robeson County, but Edward goes to a charter school in Whiteville, which is in neighboring Columbus County.
+Mia Chavis and her son Edward live in Robeson County, but Edward goes to a charter school in Whiteville.
 Chavis said Edward’s hair was in compliance last year, but this year things have changed for many boys at the school.

 Edward, who is 7 years old, attends Classical Charter Schools of America at the Whiteville campus.
-Six-year-old Logan Lomboy attends the Leland campus in Brunswick County.
+6-year-old Logan Lomboy attends the Leland campus in Brunswick County.

 Their mothers said their sons’ long hair is part of their Native American heritage.